aragilar/dnd-flask/data/documentation/character-creation.md

 ## Beyond First Level

 As your character goes on adventures and overcomes challenges, he or she gains experience, represented by experience points.
 A character who reaches a specified experience point total advances in capability.
-This advancement is called gaining a level.
+This advancement is called **gaining a level**.

 When your character gains a level, his or her class often grants additional features, as detailed in the class description.
 Some of these features allow you to increase your ability scores, either increasing two scores by 1 each or increasing one score by 2.
 You can't increase an ability score above 20.
 In addition, every character's proficiency bonus increases at certain levels.